apache/cordova-discuss/proposals/plugin-verion-fetching.md

 }
 ```

 Here, we have specified the project requirements of two versions of a plugin (0.0.1 and 1.0.0).
-All versions of the plugin between 0.0.1 and 1.0.0 are assumed to have the engine information that is specified in the 0.0.1 entry.
-If the current project satisfies the 0.0.1 engine information, then we get the highest version of the plugin that is greater than or equal to 0.0.1 and less than 1.0.0.
+All versions of the plugin between 0.0.1 and 1.0.0 are assumed to have the requirements as those specified in the 0.0.1 entry.
+If the current project satisfies the 0.0.1 project requirements, then we get the highest version of the plugin that is greater than or equal to 0.0.1 and less than 1.0.0.
 This helps us to reduce the size of the mapping if the project requirements don't change across multiple releases.

 Fetching should always fall back to the current behavior (fetching latest/pinned plugin versions) if there are no versions of the plugin that the project supports.
 This is to make sure that if some plugin developer neglects their plugin mapping, their plugin does not become impossible to install without giving a specific version.
 However, in this case the CLI will deliver a stern warning that the project might not build and explain what project requirements were not satisfied.